cruncher12/bundle/README.md

 # Bundle
-Bundle: A scratch-like, simple and offline coding platform focused on community and friends!
+Bundle: A scratch-like, simple coding platform focused on community and friends!